flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 It is crucial that after the option `-m`, the specification follows immediately.
 So if you want to change the permissions recursively, you have to write `-Rm`.

-`-mR` would result in an error!
+`-mR` will result in an error!

 {{% tip %}}If you want to apply read-only permissions for files and directories recursively, you can use `rX`.
 A capital `X` only applies execution rights to directories.
 So all files would get `r` permissions, and all directories would become `rx` permissions.{{% /tip %}}

 ### Creating default permissions for new files

-If you want that newly created files to get specific permissions automatically, you can specify default permissions on the parent directory:
+If you want newly created files to get specific permissions automatically, you can specify default permissions on the parent directory:

 ```plain
 setfacl -dm u:finely:rwx exampledir
 ```

-This only works for directories.
+This only works for directories (`-Rdm` ignores files).
 All new files and directories in `exampledir` will inherit these permissions (new directories will also inherit the default entries).
 Unfortunately, this applies only to newly created files, not copied ones.

 ### Removing entries